max-reddel/ABM_2021_Q1/README.md

 ## Structure

-There three main folders: Images, Notebooks, and Scripts.
+There are 4 main folders: Images, Notebooks, OutputData, and Scripts.

+In Notebooks are two core notebooks, Main.ipynb to run the experiments and collect all data, and Output_Visualisation for plotting, data, and running with animation.

-The Scripts folder contains all python scripts that are necessary to create the model, the experiment, and the animations.
+The Scripts folder contains all Python scripts that are necessary to create the model, the experiment, and the animations.

-The Main.ipynb in Notebooks can be run to run the experiment, receive all plots, data, and to run the animation.
+The OutputData folder contains saved pickle files of simulation outputs from Main.ipynb, and are used for Output_Visualisation.

+The Images folder contains the relevant images that are converted to the map which the agents would navigate through.
 ## How to run a simulation

 In the Notebooks folder, there is a Main.ipynb file.
 If you execute the code below "Run an animation", a visualization will be executed, and you can see the simulation in your browswer.

 ## How to run an experiment

 In the Notebooks folder, there is a Main.ipynb file.
-If you execute the code below "Run experiments", the experiment will be executed.
-The relevant parameters are visible and can be changed by the user.
+The first section, "Run Experiments" has

+## How to view experiment outputs